glaukko/glaukko/README.md

 ### Welcome!
 👋 Hi, I’m glaukko.
-I'm from Brazil, 22 years old and I have been coding for fun since I was 12.
+I'm from Brazil, 22 years old and I have been passionate about programming since I was 12.
 I'm Majoring in Software Engineering

 - Full Stack Developer